Although the patient has been in remission for 18 months, doctors cautioned it was too early to say he had been cured.

 ‘Gives us hope’

-Most experts say it is inconceivable such treatments could be a way of curing all patients.
+Most experts say these inconceivable treatments could be a way of curing all patients.
 The procedure is expensive, complex and risky.
 To do this in others, exact match donors would have to be found in the tiny proportion of people – most of them of northern European descent – who have the CCR5 mutation that makes them resistant to the virus.

 “We haven’t cured HIV, but [this] gives us hope that it’s going to be feasible one day to eliminate the virus,” she said.